cwang04/LoL-Data-Analysis/README.md

 we think that these stats will help us differentiate between support and other roles since supports generally will have lower gold earned in the game.

 Vision_stats like "wpm", "vspm", to further differentiate support and jungler.
 In LOL both roles tends to move around the map to help other line: top, bot or mid.
 And because of this these two roles have high vision score or "vspm".
-In addition support are unique as they are given extras wards, an item that increases vision scores, thus drastic
+In addition support are unique as they are given extras wards, an item that increases vision scores, thus support not only have a high "vspm" but also a high "wpm".

 who would have by far the largest wpm in an average match.